 1 can diced tomatoes with green chiles

-Stir Well: Combine everything, establish a hearty base with beans and tomatoes as ranch dressing mix deepens flavor.
+Combine: Stir everything together, set a nice base with beans and tomatoes while ranch dressing mix makes flavor sink.

 Bring to a Boil